vgandari/tok/README.md

   Maybe you want to clarify something that people often get confused.
   Maybe you can discuss how the theorem you've just presented is applied.
-eli5: |
-  If you want to really dumb things down before overwhelming your audience with pre/main/post, you can "Explain like I'm Five".
-  This is a special section where you can provide simple, if not totally precise explanations of the current concept.
-  It's great for an introductory text, a rough draft, or an idea that came to you in the middle of the night that you simple have to write down right now.

-# Here we tell tok which files to include earlier in the document.
+# Here we tell tok which files to include that must appear earlier in
+# the document.
 req:
   - ./required_file_1.yaml
   - ./required_file_2.yaml